apache/activemq-artemis/docs/user-manual/en/large-messages.md

 at the server's side, all the compressing and uncompressing is done at the client.

+This behavior can be tuned further by setting an optional parameter: `compressionLevel`.
+This will decide how much the message body should be compressed. `compressionLevel` accepts an integer of `-1` or a value between `0-9`.
+The default value is `-1` which corresponds to around level 6-7.

 If the compressed size of a large message is below `minLargeMessageSize`, it is sent to server as regular messages.
 This means that the message won't be written into the server's large-message data directory, thus reducing the disk I/O.

+**Note:** A higher `compressionLevel` means the message body will get further compressed, but this is at the cost of speed and computational overhead.
+Make sure to tune this value according to its specific use-case.

 ## Streaming large messages from Core Protocol